Rishabh1106/railway-ticket-booking-apis/README.md

 ## 🚀 Run Locally with Docker
 Make sure you have Docker and Docker Compose installed.

-1. Build and start the service
+### Build and start the service
 ```
 docker-compose up --build
 ```
-2. Run migrations and Seed data (berths and sample passengers) Add package.json script for the same.
+Note: To Run migrations and Seed data (berths and sample passengers) I have added package.json scripts.
 While running compose --build, migrations and seeding can be run via compose only.
 Refer to docker-compose file

 ### 📮 API Usage (Sample Requests)
 #### Book a Ticket